Duality and $\chi^<$-Boundedness of Ordered Graphs: -boundedness of Ordered Graphs

 \end{itemize}

-The Ramsey's Theorem tells us that for any given finite number of colours, $c$, and any given integers $n_1,\ldots,n_c$, there is a number, $R(n_1,\ldots,n_c)$, such that if the edges of a complete graph of order $R(n_1,\ldots,n_c)$ are coloured with $c$ different colours, then for some $i$ between $1$ and $c$, it must contain a complete subgraph of order $n_i$ whose edges are all of colour $i$.
+Ramsey's Theorem tells us that for any given finite number of colors, $c$, and any given integers $n_1,n_2,\ldots,n_c$, there is a number $R(n_1,n_2,\ldots,n_c)\in \mathbb{N}$, such that if the edges of a complete graph of order $R(n_1,n_2,\ldots,n_c)$ are colored with $c$ different colors, then for some $i\in [c]$, it must contain a complete subgraph of order $n_i=\Delta$ whose edges are all of color $i$ (see, e.g., ~\cite{ramsey1930problem-202}).

-We notice that the ordered matching induced subgraph $\tilde{M}_k$ of $G$ can be thought of as such a complete graph $J$, where each double can be thought of as a vertex of $J$, and $2^4=16$ possible edge connections can be though of as $16$ possible edge colors of $J$.

-Then using the Ramsey's Theorem we see that for any $j\in \mathbb{N}$, there exists sufficiently large ordered graph $J$, such that $J$ must contain at least one of $16$ complete graphs of order $j$ with all edges of the same color.
-This complete graph with all edges of the same color will then correspond to $j$ doubles in $\tilde{M}_k$ that are all connected to each other by the same edge set, which will result in one of the five induced ordered subgraphs of $\tilde{M}_k$.
-Therefore with growing coloring of $G$ and consequent growing of $\tilde{M}_k$ (as we have shown before), also at least one of the five resulting ordered graphs listed above will grow.